 The EJM Program is intended to divert young persons away, pre-charge, from formal criminal proceedings and into a program of rehabilitation.
 The EJM Program is designed for young persons who have been involved in non-violent offences for the first time.
 EJM allows the police to address the actions of young persons without utilizing the formal youth justice court system.
-The young person will be met for an initial intake to determine the most suitable program, taking into consideration the young person’s interests, skills, and abilities.
+The young person will participate in a structured and supervised program, taking into consideration the young person’s interests, skills, and abilities.

 Goals of the Program: